Bossier City, Louisiana Tutoring Programs

 Get started with SchoolTutoring Academy's tutoring programs for Bossier City, Louisiana students.

-Bossier City District Curriculum Used in Our In-Home Tutoring Programs
+Bossier City District and Curriculum

 The Bossier Parish School Board follows the standards-based Common Core Curriculum.
 The curriculum design is such that students focus on key areas of learning within each subject, gaining a distinct depth of knowledge each year.
 This is done to bring about higher order thinking and analysis skills which students will need for post-secondary work and learning.
 Another aim of the curriculum is that students make connections between subjects, and to that end, the district offers electives to engage excitement and foster connections.